chisNaN/ubuntu-on-macbook12/README.md

 ```

 make the generated iso bootable with unetbootin.
 Plug the usb, boot your mac holding "alt" stroke and choose EFI boot at the right.
-Choose "Try ubuntu".
+Choose "Install ubuntu".

-Executing `uname -r` in the terminal of a live usb session should ouput you the upgraded kernel.

-I have also tried this method and it is i think the most elegant.
+(I have also tried this method and it is i think the most elegant.)

 - 3) Classic install